ames-market/AMES-V5.0/INSTALLATION.rst

     	AMES V5.0 uses the CPLEX optimization solver, available at: https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimizationstudio-v1290.

-After the above installation steps are finished, AMES V5.0 can be compiled using compileAMES.bat and can be run using runAMES.bat files (both files located in TESAgents folder) from the command prompt.
-The path of the super directory that contains folder AMES V5.0 needs to be added to both compileAMES.bat and runAMES.bat files.
+After installation steps 1-6 are complete, AMES V5.0 can be compiled from the command prompt using compileAMES.bat and run from the command prompt using runAMES.bat.
+Both of these files are located in TESAgents folder.
+The path of the super directory that contains AMES V5.0 folder needs to be added to both of these batch files.